We need 4 hugs a day for survival.

 —Virginia Satir, family therapist

-I am a very huggy, touchy, sensual tactile person and love to put my hands and arms around anyone anything that moves or doesn’t move.
-My hands have a natural tendency to explore textures, hold things, caress, tenderly stroke, massage, play with things … oh yes, I guess, not surprisingly, I have a healing anointing in and through my hands.
+things, caress, tenderly stroke, massage, play with things … oh yes, I guess, not surprisingly, I have a healing anointing in and through my hands.

-One of the areas I absolutely love to minister in is prophetic healing touch.
+solutely love to minister in is prophetic healing touch.

 What is prophetic healing touch, you ask?
 Well, basically when I am praying and ministering to someone I invite the Spirit of God to lead me to move my hands towards ’safe’ areas where they need healing in their bodies … safe as perceived by the person I am ministering to.